-4. I was the attorney primarily responsible for the South Plainfield litigation from September 1983 to September 1984.
+- 4. I was the attorney primarily responsible for the South Plainfield litigation from September 1983 to September 1984.
 For details see my Affidavit in Support of Motion to Hold South Plainfield in Contempt and for Temporary Restraints, sworn on June 21, 1985.
-As set forth in that affidavit, I negotiated the Stipulation between the Borough and the plaintiffs executed on May 10, 1984, which is annexed as Exhibit F to that affidavit.

-5. Although the Stipulation agrees to reduce South Plainfield's fair share obligation to 900 units in light of the limited remaining vacant land, the Stipulation and, of course, the ensuing Judgment, do not require rezoning to produce 900 units.
-Rather, the eight sites (not seven as stated in Mr. Santoro's Certification) specifically designated for rezoning would produce only between 553 and 603 lower income units at best.
-These figures are derived by multiplying the stated acreage times the specified gross density and then multiplying the total resulting units by 20 percent.
+As set forth in that affidavit, I negotiated the Stipulation between the Borough and the plaintiffs executed on May 10, 1984, which is annexed as Exhibit F to that affidavit. - Although the Stipulation agrees to reduce South Plainfield's fair share obligation to 900 units in light of the limited remaining vacant land, the Stipulation and, of course, the ensurance Judgment redornot require rezoning to produce 900 in s.
+Rather, cae Tight sites (not seven as stated in Mr. Santoro's Certification) specifically designated for rezoning would be educe or whetween 553 and \$603 Woversincome units at These figures are derived by multiplying the stated acreage times the specified gross density and then multiplying the total resulting units by 20 percent.
 Moreover, because not all of the rezoning will require a four-to-one construction ratio, the new rezoning will not produce even five times the 553-603 number.
 The Morris Avenue senior citizen project of 100-150 units is to consist exclusively of lower income units.
 Thus, only the 453 lower income units on the seven other sites will be accompanied by market production, resulting in a total possible production on those seven sites of 2267 units, 1814 market and 453 lower income units.
 Adding in the Morris Avenue site, the total number of units that could realistically be produced by the Stipulation and Judgment as now formulated is 2367-2417 of which 1814 would be market units and 553-603 lower income units.
 The calculations leading to these totals, presented in the order in Paragraphs 12-19 of the Stipulation and Paragraphs 3(A)-(H) of the Judgment, are set forth in Exhibit B.